 This storybook is a needed addition to elementary permaculture and sustainable gardening education.
 It interweaves educational activities and questions with community building, plant knowledge and engaging artwork.

-The second edition for this book planned for 2022, fall launch, is a tribute to Mirabelle’s actual African cousins, an appreciation of #blacklivesmatter movement and a start of our African adventures with Mirabelle’s friends.
+The second edition launched in fall 2022 is a tribute to Mirabelle’s actual African cousins, an appreciation of #blacklivesmatter movement and the continuation of our African adventures with Mirabelle’s real cousins and friends.

 This edition includes 8 additional pages with activity handouts to explore in the garden and nature in general.
-This is the edition we’ll be using in Zambia and other African countries to promote permaculture education and green thinking.
+This is the edition we’re using in Zambia and other African countries to promote permaculture education and green thinking.

 “A delightful book for the young gardener.”
 Carolyn Nutall, Author, Outdoor Classrooms, Australia